ashutoshmjain/gita/src/mathuraChap09.md

 She found herself in a bed made of flowers when she woke up.
 It was early morning.
 Light was slowly filling up the entrance of the cave.
 She quickly fixed her rags and hair, and stepped out of the cave. `Maharishi` was sitting in a `Samadhi` (sitting upright in a trance).
 There was holy fire burning in front of the `Yogi`.
 The place smelled of Sandal wood.
 Later she realized this part of the island was full of Sandal trees.
 She sat there, grasping the serenity of the space, trying to make a sense of it all.
 The events of last night played in her mind.
 She tried hard to sequence the things but there was no recollection after she lost herself on the boat.
 Entire evening felt hazy and distant as if a memory was pulled off her brain.
 Last thing she knew was a sprinkle of cold `Yamuna` water on her face.

 While she was thinking of the night that she missed, a thick fog surrounded the cave.
-It was as if the smoke from the holy fire froze into smog to make an invisible circle around.
+It was as if the smoke from the holy fire froze into smog to make an invisibility cloak around.
 She felt comforted in the seclusion — free from her painful past.
-She also felt a strange feeling in her stomach.
+She also felt a strange feeling in her lower belly.
 As if, a life had taken place in her.

-Am I pregnant? — She didn't intend to disturb the `Samadhi` but the words just came of her mouth. `Parāśara` opened his eyes.
+Am I pregnant? — She didn't intend to disturb the `Samadhi` but the words just came off her mouth. `Parāśara` opened his eyes.
 He gazed at her with a welcome look — Yes — he said.
 Do you need anything?
 There is fresh milk and fruits, and he pointed to a grotto next to the entrance of the main cave.

 The main cave led to a cavern that had sweet `Yamuna` water flowing at it's base.
 She also saw her boat moored there.
 Now she understood why `Maharishi` loved the island.
 It was a replica of heaven on earth.
 She also got an inkling that the place was given ghostly character to keep the tourists and wanderers away.
 For the first time, she felt as if she was part of something bigger.
 She felt excited and curious at the same time.
 What exactly is going on?
 She wanted to know. `Maharishi` could guesstimate what was playing on her mind.